 2. Research in Spanish

-3. Pick up a Spanish newspaper
+3. Pick up a Spanish Newspaper

-4. Read a book in Spanish
+4. Read a Book in Spanish

+Another fun way to practice reading Spanish is by getting cozy with a good book.
 I recommend beginning with teen literature or popular novels that don’t have a lot of challenging vocabulary.
 You can also start with poetry, which is challenging but shorter.
 Pablo Neruda is one of the most famous Spanish-language poets of the 20th century, and he has written beautiful love poems, such as “If You Forget Me” (Si tú me olvidas).

 Another great idea is to pick a book in English that you like and read the translation.
 All of the Harry Potter books are available in Spanish, as well as other popular novels such as “The Da Vinci Code”, “The Life of Pi”, and “The Perks of Being a Wallflower”.
 You can find anything on Amazon!

 As you build your vocabulary, try some books that were originally written in Spanish.
 I really enjoyed “La Sombra del Viento” by Carlos Ruíz Zafón.
-This popular book uses some advanced vocabulary, but mainly tries to use common words in unconventional ways, making it a very satisfying read for a conversational Spanish speaker.
+This popular book uses some advanced vocabulary but mainly tries to use common words in unconventional ways, making it a very satisfying read for a conversational Spanish speaker.
 Be sure to read with a dictionary and make note of new and interesting words!

-5. Take notice of signs and brochures in Spanish
+5. Take Notice of Signs and Brochures in Spanish

-6. Play games in Spanish
+6. Play Games in Spanish

 Once your phone is in Spanish, many of your games will appear in Spanish, too.
 Trivia games force you to be quick on your feet as you practice Spanish, as many of them are timed.
 If that isn’t your speed, WordBrain offers an interesting vocabulary challenge in Spanish!

-7. Watch TV Shows and YouTube Videos
+7. Watch TV shows and YouTube Videos

 Don’t knock telenovelas until you try them!
 Netflix and Hulu now offer shows and movies in Spanish, some of which include English subtitles so you can check how much you understand.
 You can also watch your favorite movies with Spanish subtitles.

 Don’t have Netflix or Hulu?
 Try watching Univisión or Telemundo!
 I love Caso Cerrado, a Spanish-language Judge Judy!
 You can also check out Spanish lessons on YouTube in your spare time.
-Here’s a playlist to get you started-
+Here’s a playlist to get you started:

 You can get music in any genre in Spanish, just like in English.
 If you like soft rock, I suggest Maná.
 For reggaetón, a Spanish rap, try Don Omar.
 You might recognize “Danza Kuduro”!
 Juanes is great for pop music, and for salsa, try listening to Marc Anthony, Celia Cruz, and Juan Luis Guerra.
 My favorite artist, however, is a jazzy Mexican rock group called Camila!

-9. Listen to podcasts in Spanish
+9. Listen to Podcasts in Spanish

 While you’re sitting at your desk, in your car on your way to work, or at home cooking dinner, put on a podcast in Spanish.
 It could be one aimed at teaching Spanish or a Spanish-language podcast about another topic.

-10. Write your shopping list in Spanish
+10. Write your Shopping List in Spanish

-11. Write a blog in Spanish
+11. Write a Blog in Spanish

-12. Get a Spanish-speaking pen pal
+12. Get a Spanish-Speaking Pen Pal

 There are many websites, like iTalki, that connect you to people who are trying to learn English.
-I have met friends in Colombia and Chile this way, and we are still Facebook friends to this day!
+I have met friends in Colombia and Chile this way, and we are still virtual friends to this day!
 You can send emails or texts, or use Skype to practice reading, writing, speaking, and listening.

-13. Visit Hispanic bodegas and supermarkets
+13. Visit Hispanic Bodegas and Supermarkets

-14. Talk in Spanish… even if you’re alone!
+14. Talk in Spanish… Even if You’re Alone!

 Those moments when you don’t have anyone to speak with may be your best opportunity to really speak without inhibitions!
 Take advantage of alone time to speak out loud, even if no one is there to correct you.
 As long as you are practicing the sounds of the language, you are making progress!
 Speak your thoughts, narrate your day, and talk to your dog!
 We all do weird things when we’re alone… why not make your weird thing productive?

-Teaching can be a great way to reinforce the knowledge that you already have without even realizing that you’re doing it.
+Teaching can be a great way to practice Spanish and reinforce the knowledge that you already have without even realizing that you’re doing it.
 When you have to search for ways to explain something to someone, you’re actually explaining it to yourself all over again!
 This can be as simple as teaching your friends and family what you’ve learned.